canro91/canro91.github.io/_posts/2018-11-17-TheC#DefinitiveGuide.md

 Hello, if you are a beginner programmer or you just took a programming course at school, and you want to find a pathway to be _"fluent"_ in C#, this is the right place for you!
 This is my guide to what every beginner and intermediate C# developer should know.

-Every intermediate C# developer should know how to work productively with a text editor of choice.
-Visual Studio and Visual Studio Code are two popular choices.
-He should know how to use `async` and `await` keywords, most common LINQ methods and regular expressions.
-Also, he should find his way around large codebases and be aware of the latest C# features.
+**Every intermediate C# developer should know how to productively work with Visual Studio or Visual Studio Code, use async/await keywords, most common LINQ methods and regular expressions.
+Also, to get around large codebases and be aware of the latest C# features.**

 ## Environment